Pavin Smith Player Props: Diamondbacks vs. Phillies

-Pavin Smith, with a slugging percentage of .300 in his past 10 games -- including two home runs -- will be in action for the Arizona Diamondbacks versus the Philadelphia Phillies, with Ranger Suarez on the mound, June 14 at 9:40 PM ET.
+The Arizona Diamondbacks, including Pavin Smith (.150 batting average in his past 10 games), battle starter Aaron Nola and the Philadelphia Phillies at Chase Field, Thursday at 3:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Phillies.
+In his previous game he had a hitless performance (0-for-3) against the Phillies.

 Pavin Smith Game Info & Props vs. the Phillies